Manila, Philippines · 2023

 The competition was fierce, but there was a general respect for the rules.
 It was remarkable to observe that some of the best players in our match were without shoes, playing completely barefoot on concrete that was chipped and uneven.
 Some were even playing in flip-flops, crossing over without skipping a beat.

 I had over a foot on some of these kids and they ran circles around me.
-In our full court match I ended with 1 assistant, 1 rebound, and 0 buckets- some how we still won.
+In our full court match I ended with 1 assist, 1 rebound, and 0 buckets.
+Somehow we still won.

 Nepomuceno Street Pool